-- Sugar: You’ll need a little bit of sugar for sweetening the custard, and more to make the crunchy sugary topping.
-Regular granulated sugar works well.
+- Sugar: You’ll need a bit of sugar to sweeten the custard and to make the crunchy sugary topping.

 - Boiling Water: To keep things humid in the oven (which is good for custard), we’ll be setting our ramekins in a pan of hot water, known as a bain-marie or hot water bath.

-- Beat the Eggs and Sugar.
-While the cream mixture is cooling, whisk the egg yolks and the sugar together in a separate bowl, until light and creamy.
+- Eggs and Sugar.
+While the cream mixture is cooling, whisk the egg yolks and the sugar together in a separate bowl until light and creamy.

-- Temper the Egg Mixture and Then Add It to the Cream Mixture.
-To temper the egg yolk mixture, you need to drizzle in about ¼ cup of the hot cream, whisking the entire time.
+- Temper the Egg Mixture.
+To temper the egg yolk mixture, drizzle in about ¼ cup of the hot cream, whisking the entire time.
 When you are done, you can then whisk the tempered egg mixture into the rest of the hot cream.

 - Bake.
-Bring a kettle or pot of water to a boil.
-Pour the creme brulee mixture into your ramekins, and then pour the boiling water into the pan son that it comes halfway up the sides of the ramekins.
-Bake the creme brulee for about 30 to 40 minutes, or until the center is just set but still jiggly, like jello.
+Boil water.
+Pour the creme brulee mixture into your ramekins, and then pour the boiling water into the pan so that it comes halfway up the sides of the ramekins.
+Bake the creme brulee for about 30 to 40 minutes or until the center is just set but still jiggly, like jello.

 - Make the Sugar Topping.
-When you’re ready to serve the creme brulee, sprinkle the top of each creme brulee with a teaspoon or so of granulated sugar.
-The sugar should cover the surface of the custard with no gaps.
-Then melt and caramelize the sugar by placing the ramekins under a broiler, until the sugar melts and browns on top.
-You can also use a kitchen torch for this, if you have one.
+Before serving, sprinkle the top of each creme brulee with a teaspoon of sugar to cover the surface of the custard.
+Then, caramelize the sugar by placing the ramekins under a broiler until the sugar browns on top.
+You can also use a kitchen torch for this if you have one.

 - Tempering Eggs: If you’ve ever tempered egg yolks before, you probably know that it’s not necessarily easy to rapidly whisk the eggs while pouring in the hot liquid.
 My solution is to use a small ladle or measuring cup to add the hot milk, barely drizzling it in with your left hand while whisking with your right.